LostMyInfo/mapih/README.md

 # Mapih

-Mapih is a collection of Discord and Slack (in progress) Api handlers as well as other useful utilities.
+Mapih is a comprehensive collection of Discord and Slack (in progress) API endpoint handlers as well as other useful utilities.
 ---
 ## Authenticating
 ##### Option 1